 At the UK border

-Due to Brexit, the United Kingdom (UK) is further tightening its customs requirements in phases.
-Make sure that you are always prepared for this in good time.
+The United Kingdom (UK) is tightening customs requirements step by step due to Brexit.
+Make sure you are always prepared for this in good time.
 This will prevent you from being stranded at the UK border or even already in the Dutch port.
-This page will briefly outline the customs regulations you currently have to comply with.
+This page briefly tells you which customs rules you currently have to comply with.

 Current customs rules UK